100 Notable alumni of

 -

-Anthony Keith Gwynn Sr., nicknamed "Mr. Padre", was an American professional baseball right fielder, who played 20 seasons (1982–2001) in Major League Baseball (MLB) for the San Diego Padres.
+Anthony Keith Gwynn Sr., nicknamed "Mr. Padre", was an American professional baseball right fielder who played 20 seasons (1982–2001) in Major League Baseball (MLB) for the San Diego Padres.
 The left-handed hitting Gwynn won eight batting titles in his career, which is tied for the most in National League (NL) history.
 He was a 15-time All-Star and won seven Silver Slugger Awards and five Gold Glove Awards.
-Gwynn stayed with the Padres his entire career, and played in the only two World Series appearances in San Diego franchise history.
-Having hit over.300 for 19 straight seasons, Gwynn retired with a.338 career batting average, the highest mark since Ted Williams retired in 1960; Gwynn also holds the highest adjusted batting average of all time with.342.
+Gwynn stayed with the Padres his entire career and played in the only two World Series appearances in San Diego franchise history.
+Having hit over.300 for 19 straight seasons, Gwynn retired with a.338 career batting average, the highest mark since Ted Williams retired in 1960; Gwynn also holds the highest adjusted batting average of all time at.342.
 He was inducted into the Baseball Hall of Fame in 2007 in his first year of eligibility, and is widely considered the best pure hitter of his generation.

 -